stephanfr/Packer/Ubuntu/README.md

 The image specific values for a specific Ubuntu version can be found in json files with names 'ubuntu-xx-xx-x-version.json'.

+The Packer .exe is a single file, I just drop it into the /Packer/Ubuntu directory and use the app for there.
+These scripts were built with Packer v1.6.6.

 To build a template, use following command line should look something like (make the correct subsitutions for your environment) :